BenjaminConant/extract/README.md

 This project currently allows you to scrape meta data from a url via a basic CLI

 <h3>Instalation</h3>

+Go into your node_modules folder then run

 ```
 git clone https://github.com/BenjaminConant/extract.js.git
+cd extract.js
 npm install
 ```